abdeoliveira/timepatrol/README.md

 (ii) Plese read the recommendation regarding the `/etc/fstab` file before rollback.

-(iii) If you are on Arch and uses the shipped pacman pre-hook, read the `Troubleshooting` section.

-(iv) Reboot immediately after kernel upgrade.
+(iii) Reboot immediately after kernel upgrade.
 To be on the safe side, reboot immediately after **any** system upgrade.
 See the `Troubleshooting` section also.